openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 - i2c_sda_oe: Output enable signal that indicates when i2c_sda_o is actively driving the SDA line.
 This signal is asserted (high) when the slave is transmitting data.

 **Relationship Between I2C and APB Interfaces**
-The role of both the I2C and the APB interfaces is to handle their respective communication protocols and facilitate data transfer between the I2C master and the APB master (CORE-V-MCU core complex) through the CSRs housed in the I2C Peripheral CSR block.
+The role of both the I2C and the APB interfaces is to handle their respective communication protocols and facilitate data transfer between the I2C master and the APB master (CORE-V-MCU Core-Complex) through the CSRs housed in the I2C Peripheral CSR block.

 I2C Device Address
 ~~~~~~~~~~~~~~~~~~

 The I2C slave device address is a 7-bit address that identifies the slave device on the I2C bus.
-The I2C slave module allows the configuration of this address through the I2CS_DEV_ADDRESS CSR.
+The I2C slave module allows the configuration of this address through the ``I2CS_DEV_ADDRESS`` CSR.
 When an I2C master sends a START condition followed by the device address, the I2C slave checks if the received address matches the configured address in CSR.
 If it matches, the I2C slave acknowledges the address and proceeds with the transaction; otherwise, it ignores the transaction and remains idle.